JasonPKnoll/fido_bot/README.md

 # Simple discord bot
-A simple discord bot that has an obsession with 🌽
+A simple discord bot that has an obsession with 🌽 and possibly other things in the future.

 ### Dependencies